jacobbarssbailey/eurorack-maxor/README.md

 There are a number of commercial eurorack-format synthesizer modules available that will work as a logical OR function.
 While they do a fine job combining multiple gate/trigger signals, typically they work by passing each input through a diode, resulting in the output being the maximum input level minus the the voltage drop across the diodes.
 Fine for gates and triggers, not so fine for combining control voltages.

-This module takes a similar approach to these passive modules, but exchanges the passive diodes for "ideal" diodes (i.e. an opamp and two diodes that conspire to ).
+This module takes a similar approach to these passive modules, but exchanges the passive diodes for "ideal" diodes (i.e. an opamp and two diodes that conspire to behave like normal diodes, only with a magical 0V voltage drop).
 The result is a module that precisely combines multiple CVs, and outputs the maximum value from the set.

 ### Why would you want this?